Bedford’s Historic Destination

 Scott Manor House

-Community Museum and Heritage Resource Centre
+A Heritage Property, a Community Museum and a Heritage Resource Centre

 Scott Manor House is a registered heritage property, that was built c.
 1770 as the family home of Joseph and Margaret Scott, and was located beside Fort Sackville, at the head of Bedford Basin.